How To Use The Stamets Stack To Optimize Microdosing

 The Stamets Stack for microdosing contains the following quantities of each ingredient:

 Niacin = 100 – 200 mg

 The Stamets Protocol involves 4 active dosing days followed by 3 integration (no dosing) days.
 Continue for four weeks of dosing, then take a reset period of 2 weeks by not dosing.
 Many microdosers repeat the protocol multiple rounds or indefinitely.

 While the Stamets Stack is popular, it doesn't necessarily mean that it is right for every individual.
-Microdosers are encourages to approach slowly, keep track of their responses, and adjust as needed.
+Microdosers are encouraged to approach slowly, keep track of their responses, and adjust as needed.
 A personalized microdosing protocol crafted by a professional is strongly recommended for anyone taking mood-altering medications or diagnosed with a mental health condition.